Yamaha Zuma 125: Model information

-The body design of the Zuma 125 is similar to the Zuma in respect to its overall form and dual headlight configuration.
+The body design of the Zuma is similar to the BWs in respect to its overall form and dual headlight configuration.
 Its size is slightly larger, and it includes a metal bracket around the headlights.
 The Taiwanese, Japanese and South American models have stacked front lights with a single headlight.
 The bulbs used are HS1 styled halogen lights.

 It is intended as a street-bike, with the capacity for handling light off-road conditions such as unpaved roads.
 Many of the design components like the steel frame, wide tires, oiled-type air filters, robust shocks, and front/rear off-road-style brush deflectors were included to facilitate both riding conditions.

 Engine

-The engine is a 123 cc 4-stroke SOHC 4-valve with 10:1 compression.
+The engine is a 50-125 cc 4-stroke SOHC 4-valve with 10:1 compression.
 The fuel injection system is similar to the ones installed on most Yamaha bikes, and uses a 24mm injector.
 The exhaust manifold comes equipped with an O2 sensor.
 The rated power output is close to 8 bhp.
 After the break in period, the Zuma 125 can achieve a maximum speed of around 61 mph.

 This same engine (minus the fuel injection) is also used in Yamaha's Cygnus-X scooter.
 There is currently an established aftermarket with numerous parts that allow the engine to be enlarged up to 287 cc.
-Depending on driving style and riding conditions, the Zuma 125's fuel economy is around 89 mpgus.
+Depending on driving style and riding conditions, the Zuma's 125 fuel economy is around 89 mpgus.

 2016 Update

 The bike was updated technically and cosmetically in 2016.
-The dual headlamps were replaced by a single unit.
+The dual independent headlamps were replaced by a single unit with integrated dual lamps, one for low beam and one for high beam.